jwatson3d/jwatson3d.github.io/_it145/file-io-sample.md

             READ a character from file
             IF character is newline
                 DISPLAY fields in column format
-            ELSE IF character is carriage return
+                SET fieldNumber to zero for first field in a line ELSE IF character is carriage return
                 ignore and loop again
             ELSE IF character is a comma
-                increment fieldNumber to next field
+                INCREMENT fieldNumber to next field
             ELSE
-                append character to current field
+                APPEND character to current field
             END IF
         END LOOP
         CLOSE file